IQTELL’s Productivity Blog

 2# Don’t go cold-turkey on doodling.
 As it turns out, some doodling can actually help you concentrate on the task at hand, research show that doodling helps you to remember and process on average 29% more information.
 Doodling prevents daydreaming, and daydreaming contrary to common belief is actually quite taxing on the brain.
 PS.
 As far as Googling, no research on that, but I can tell you from personal experience, eject!

-Avoiding the Doctor
+Avoidance and the Doctor

 When the topic of doctor visits come up, the first thing you do is immediately change the subject, put it off until later, or simply avoid bringing it up in the first place (when you can).
 The truth is that avoiding the doctor is a form of procrastination that actually can pose a direct threat to your well being…and that’s not a laughing matter.